JuanVillaM/22-comic-app/README.md

 # Information
-:octocat: :wink: :muscle: *Good morning everyone, with great emotion I can tell you that here is my fist Hello World on Angular, here is some examples of how some structural directives work, like *nfIf or *ngFor.* :octocat: :wink: :muscle:
+:octocat: :wink: :muscle: *Good morning everyone, with great emotion I can tell you that here is my fist SPA on Angular* :octocat: :wink: :muscle:
 > Juan Villa

 ## Development Server